nevil-brownlee/rfc_draw/rfc-draw-manual.md

 &emsp;python3 rdd_to_ascii.py *my-drawing.rdd*
 &emsp;&emsp;Creates an  ASCII-art file,  *my-drawing.txt*

+&emsp; python3 rdd_to_xmlfig.py *my-drawing.rdd*
+&emsp;&emsp;Creates an svg file and a .txt file for *my-drawing.txt*, &emsp and uses them to create a .xml file (in XML2RFC format)for *my-drawing.txt*,

+&emsp; python3 rdd_to_xmlfig.py -rfc *my-drawing.rdd*
+&emsp;&emsp;Creates my-drawing-rfc.xml, an RFC in xml2rfc --v3 format
+&emsp;&emsp;You can test this using the tools at https://author-tools.ietf.org/

 Blank borders around drawings can be set by the -p*w* option,
 *w* units for svg are pixels, for ASCII-art they are chars/lines.